MoogMt/PHYSIX_Utils/Gromacs/README.md

 make -j 8 install

+-> Sourcing plumed-path

+source sourcememe.sh

--> Moving back
+-> Moving back into gromacs folder

-cd ..
+cd ../gromacs

+-> Patching

+plumed-patch -p --shared

+/!\ This is where problems start to show up...
+(GROMACS : Version 5.1 and 2018)
+(PLUMED: 2.4.1 and current github)

 --------------------------------------